akshitagit/CPP/README.md

 ## Open Repository For Students to Contribute Algorithms and Data Structures in different Languages

-## This Repository is meant for everyone to create code and learn to contribute to open source

 Use this repo for contributing in open source.
 Start solving issues and raise the pull requests and even you can create your own issues.